roni-estein/helper/README.md

-Find me on discord us on discord if you have any questions.
+Find us on discord us on discord if you have any questions.

 -Roni :)